Sex Toy Reviews

 November 9th, 2011

-I know Pipedream is getting a lot of flak for basically copying Njoy’s designs in its new Metal Worx line and, I have to say, I understand why.
+I know Pipedream is getting a lot of flak for basically copying Njoy’s designs in its new Metal Worx line, and I have to say, I understand why.
 Most of the designs are far from original.
-However, I’m also glad to see a big name get into making quality metal dildos because this means there’s more options, and more affordable options, for broke bastards like myself who want to experience metal at a lower price tag.
+However, I’m also glad to see a big name get into making quality metal dildos because this means there are more options and more affordable options for broke bastards like myself who want to experience metal at a lower price tag.
 For comparison, the Metal Worx Curve is a ripoff of the Njoy Fun Wand, which FunWares carries for $66.
 The Curve is just under $43.
 That’s a significant savings, in my opinion.

 I think that I would like the Curve better than the Fun Wand.
 This is where I remind you that the Pure Wand didn’t do it for me.
 It was bulky and hard to handle and one end was too small, the other end too large.
-It curved too much, ending to miss my G-spot.
+It curved too much, ultimately missing my G-spot.
 At this point, I wish I hadn’t swapped it away for comparison photos but c’est la vie.

 The balled end is more of an anal toy; although, I did try it vaginally.
-It felt interested but the dildo is just unbalanced.
-The other end is much heavier and I found it difficult to control the balls.
-A more shallow thrusting was required and I’m just not that patient.
-In addition to this, the last ball is just kind of pointy and we all know that my cervix is a bitch.
+It felt interesting, but the dildo is just unbalanced.
+The other end is much heavier, and I found it difficult to control the balls.
+A more shallow thrusting was required, and I’m just not that patient.
+In addition to this, the last ball is just kind of pointy and the result was more pain than I like.

 Cervix, you’re a bitch.

 Here’s the thing, though.
 This line is not as high quality as Njoy’s toys, period.
-There’s a review up of the Curve on EdenFantasys with pictures that you have to see.
-Tim received his with some serious defects to the finish and did a little sanding of himself.
-Metal Worx toys are a) not stainless steel; just steel and b) suffer from a serious lack of quality control if toys can ship with such issues.
+Some toys shipped with serious defects.
+It’s no wonder Metal Worx toys are a) not stainless steel; just steel and b) suffer from a serious lack of quality control if toys can ship with such issues.
+Pipedream stopped making them.

 I didn’t notice any serious defects when I first examined the Curve nor when I washed it.
 Mine is definitely usable but it’s not as luxury as the Pure Wand.
-I took a closer look after reading Tim’s review and noticed some “bubbles” in the finish as well as what look like “dried drips,” like you would get with paint.
+I took a closer look and noticed some “bubbles” in the finish as well as what look like “dried drips,” like you would get with paint.
 Picture for emphasis.

 Metal Worx Curve Finish

 Unfortunately, it’s a little difficult to take a picture of something reflective.
-I’m not photog.
+I’m no photog.

 Ultimately, Pipedream has done some sleazy copying and some cheap production.
 I got lucky enough to get a usable Metal Worx dildo and it was super effective.
 I can’t say that the Fun Wand would be my best friend but you have to consider the chances of getting a dud if you want to save money and opt for the Metal Worx products.
 For some, it won’t be worth the risk.